Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

-If we view \eqref{eq:Hamiltonian_symmetry_broken} as a system with $G$-symmetry, the symmetry group $G$ acts on the multi-fusion category $\fun(\vect_G,\vect_G)$ of topological sectors of states, and the fusion category of $G$-symmetric topological sector of states is equivalent to the equivariantization $\fun(\vect_G,\vect_G)^G$ by Theorem$^{\text{ph}}$ \ref{pthm:symmetry_equivariantization}.
-It is easy to see that
+If we view \eqref{eq:Hamiltonian_symmetry_broken} as a system with $G$-symmetry, the symmetry group $G$ acts on the multi-fusion category $\Fun(\vect_G,\vect_G)$ of topological sectors of states, and the fusion category of $G$-symmetric topological sector of states is equivalent to the equivariantization $\Fun(\vect_G,\vect_G)^G$ by Theorem$^{\text{ph}}$ \ref{pthm:symmetry_equivariantization}.
+The $G$-action on states is as follows:

-Thus the $G$-action on $\fun(\vect_G,\vect_G) \simeq \mathrm{Mat}_{\lvert G \rvert}(\vect)$ is given by
+Thus the $G$-action on $\Fun(\vect_G,\vect_G) \simeq \mathrm{Mat}_{\lvert G \rvert}(\vect)$ is given by